brennan-igm/IGME-110/exercises/paperReview/paperReview.md

 ## Deliverables

-**Before you leave class today**, you should have completed both peer review forms, and uploaded them to the paper author's folder in Google Drive.
+**By tomorrow at 11:59pm**, you should have completed both peer review forms, and uploaded them to the paper author's folder in Google Drive.